MIS - Classification of Information

-Information can be classified in a number of ways, this tutorial will give two of the most important ways to classify information:
+Information can be classified in a number of ways and in this chapter, you will learn two of the most important ways to classify information.

 Classification by Characteristic

 Based on Anthony's classification of Management, information used in business for decision-making is generally categorized into three types:

 Strategic Information: Strategic information is concerned with long term policy decisions that defines the objectives of a business and checks how well these objectives are met.
 For example, acquiring a new plant, a new product, diversification of business etc, comes under strategic information.

 Tactical Information:Tactical information is concerned with the information needed for exercising control over business resources, like budgeting, quality control, service level, inventory level, productivity level etc.

 Operational Information: Operational information is concerned with plant/business level information and is used to ensure proper conduction of specific operational tasks as planned/intended.
 Various operator specific, machine specific and shift specific jobs for quality control checks comes under this category.

 In terms of applications, information can be categorized as: